YonYon2/yt-hex-editor/README.md

 # My Hex Editor
 Small hex editor for Windows Terminal that lets you view hexadecimal dump of a file, scroll through bytes in different pages with the arrow keys, and changes bytes and save to file.

-Modeling how `xxd` does it but allowing you to move and edit
+I wanted to model how `xxd` does it but allowing you to move and edit like a TUI without using a TUI library because _idk_ lets do it with just the standard.

 ## TODO
 - [x] Write feature TODO list